ricardohuang81/maxS-react-basic-app/README.md

-# Basic React with form input, toggle, remove, dynamic styling (CSS Modules) functionality making use of React Context, higher-order components, and error boundaries
+# React app with form input, toggle, remove, dynamic styling (CSS Modules) functionality making use of React Context, higher-order components, and error boundaries

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).